material-motion/material-motion/specifications/life_of_a_transition_controller.md

 > On iOS, for example, the transition controller must invoke a specific method to inform UIKit that the transition has either completed or canceled.

-At this point the transition controller might throw away its `TransitionRuntime` instance.
+At this point the transition controller might throw away its `TransitionRunner` instance.